laminlabs/lamin-docs/docs/permissions.md

 To add a team to a space:

-1. From the space collaborators view, click **Add collaborator** and select a team.
+1. From the space collaborators view, click **Add member or team** and select a team.

 <div align="center">
   <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/DHouTU5KeskTalTv0000.png" style="width: 90%;"/>